psf/black/README.md

 _**Cercis**_ /ˈsɜːrsɪs/ is a Python code formatter that is more configurable than [Black](https://github.com/psf/black) (a popular Python code formatter).

-[_Cercis_](https://en.wikipedia.org/wiki/Cercis) is also a name of a deciduous tree that boasts vibrant pink to purple-hued flowers, which bloom in early spring.
+[_Cercis_](https://en.wikipedia.org/wiki/Cercis) is also the name of a deciduous tree that boasts vibrant pink to purple-hued flowers, which bloom in early spring.

 This code repository is forked from and directly inspired by [Black](https://github.com/psf/black).
 The original license of Black is included in this